CoinEx Research releases an interesting Study on Risks of the Sequencer - www.lokmattimes.com

 CoinEx Research releases an interesting Study on Risks of the Sequencer

-New Delhi [India], December 22: If you already know something about why sequencers exist, please skip to the second part of the article.
+New Delhi (India), December 25: If you already know something about why sequencers exist, please skip to the second part of the article.

 Let's start with the Layer-1 scaling